ARM-software/arm-trusted-firmware/docs/components/firmware-update.rst

 Each FWU image and certificate is identified by a unique ID, defined by the platform, which BL1 uses to fetch an image descriptor (``image_desc_t``) via a call to ``bl1_plat_get_image_desc()``.
-The same ID is also used to prepare the Chain of Trust (Refer to the `Authentication Framework Design`_ for more information).
+The same ID is also used to prepare the Chain of Trust (Refer to the :ref:`Authentication Framework & Chain of Trust` document for more information).

 The image descriptor includes the following information: